open-mpi/ompi/docs/man-openmpi/man3/MPI_Errhandler_create.3.rst

 NOTE
 ----

-The MPI-1 Standard states that an implementation may make the output value (errhandler) simply the address of the function.
+The `MPI Standard <https://www.mpi-forum.org/docs/>`_ states that an implementation may make the output value (errhandler) simply the address of the function.
 However, the action of :ref:`MPI_Errhandler_free` makes this impossible, since it is required to set the value of the argument to MPI_ERRHANDLER_NULL.
 In